Prof. Dr. Sebastian Weydner-Volkmann

 This is my personal research blog.
-While much of the research presented on this website is a result of my work at the University of Freiburg’s Centre for Security and Society, I do in no way claim to speak for them or represent their views or positions.
+While much of the research presented on this website is a result of my work at the Ruhr University Bochum, I do in no way claim to speak for them or represent their views or positions.

 I blog about my own academic research, which means that I try to follow best practices of responsible research and academic integrity.
 My goal is to present content that is factually accurate, complete and up-to-date.
 Of course, I cannot guarantee that this will always be the case.
 If you find content that does not meet those criteria, please let me know.